hackerzhuli/unity_code_native/docs/MessagingProtocol.md

 # Messaging Protocol

 ## About the Server
-The server is implemened in rust, so the following types or struct are rust types or structs.
+The server is implemented in rust, so the following types or structs are rust types or structs.

 ## Base configuration
 We communicate through udp socket.